Japan records highest temperature on record

 Temperatures of 40 degrees or higher were also recorded in Fukuchiyama city, Kyoto prefecture; Maniwa city, Okayama prefecture; and Nishiwaki city, Hyogo prefecture.

-Heatstroke alerts were issued for 33 of Japan’s 47 prefectures on Wednesday, national broadcaster NKH reported.
+Heatstroke alerts were issued for 33 of Japan’s 47 prefectures on Wednesday, national broadcaster NHK reported.

 More than 10,800 people in Japan were sent to hospital with heatstroke last week, with 16 heat-related deaths, according to the Fire and Disaster Management Agency.